tinymce/tinymce-docs/migration-from-4.x/changed-features.md

 The Context Toolbar configures its buttons based on the type of object selected in the Tree Outline.
 The Context Toolbar makes a limited number of relevant choices more visible and readily accessible.

+#### Differences with TinyMCE 4

+* buttons go before and after the input in t4 // TODO: resolve with align
+* the Ctrl+K shortcut does nothing until the context toolbar is visible in t4.
+Possibly by design?
+* In t5, the pop animates to its new width
+* in t4, it is a url input, so you get a popup and a browse button.
+This might be something we have to implement, but it's not clear how to support it yet.
+I think at best for this release, we should just have before and after commands.

 ### Toolbar buttons

 Svg icons for better crisp look